 Steroids reduce inflammation and swelling, which alleviates joint pain.
 They may be injected into the joint, tendons, and bursa, which is a fluid-filled sac that acts as a cushion and reduces friction between structures in your joints.
-Your doctor at Garden State Pain Control uses ultrasound to guide needle placement during a steroid injection.
+Your doctor at Garden State Pain & Orthopedics uses ultrasound to guide needle placement during a steroid injection.

 A peripheral nerve block consists of an injection of anesthetic on or near the nerve causing joint pain.
 This type of injection is very effective but only temporary, and it’s often used diagnostically to verify which nerves, if any, are responsible for your pain.